AHMEDOOSH1981/__template_MIT-0/README.md

-# Project
+## My Project

-[TODO: EDIT ME]
+TODO: Fill this README out!

+Be sure to:

+* Change the title in this README
+* Edit your repository description on GitHub

-## License Summary
+## License

-This sample code is made available under the MIT-0 license.
+This library is licensed under the MIT-0 License.
 See the LICENSE file.